Zombie SKU: How to Make Profit from Products That Don’t Sell

 with an assortment of 1 million products

-Case Study #2: Pet Care Online Store
+Case Study #2: Zombie Campaign for Pet Care Online Store

 While working on increasing the channel’s profitability for ZooComplex, we also optimized the campaigns.
 To avoid wasting budget on unprofitable items, we divided the online store’s assortment into two groups: